 Arrive at Salisbury train station and transfer to your accommodation, set in the grounds of the 8,000 acre Rushmore Estate.
 In the afternoon you'll meet the horses and your guide before being taken out for a two hour ride where you'll explore the spectacular beech avenues, watch for deer in the valleys and absorb the stunning views across Cranborne Chase.
 In the evening you'll enjoy a two-course homemade dinner with your host.

-After a continental breakfast you'll saddle up for a two-hour ride over the hills of Cranborne Chase to take in the spectacular views.
+After a simple continental breakfast you'll saddle up for a two-hour ride over the hills of Cranborne Chase to take in the spectacular views.
 You will be riding across King John’s hunting ground, over ancient Roman roads and through English woodland.
 You'll return to the house for lunch, lunch is not included, you can either bring your own lunch to prepare or a packed lunch can be provided and payable on site, then ride out again for another 2 hours in the afternoon.
 In the evening you'll head to the local village for a delicious pub dinner in the local village inn.
 In peak season you may need to pre-book this in advance.